-Catastrophic protection for your Value Plan
+Catastrophic protection for your Direct Plan

 We protect you against catastrophic out-of-pocket expenses for covered services.
-Your annual out-of-pocket expenses for covered services, including deductibles, coinsurance and copayments cannot exceed \$5,000 for Self Only enrollment, \$6,850 for Self Plus One enrollment, or \$6,850 for Self and Family enrollment for in-network services or \$5,000 for Self Only enrollment, \$10,000 for Self Plus One enrollment, or \$10,000 for Self and Family enrollment for out-of-network services.
+Your annual out-of-pocket expenses for covered services, including deductibles and coinsurance, cannot exceed \$5,000 for Self Only enrollment, and \$6,850 for a Self Plus One or Self and Family enrollment for in-network services or \$5,000 for Self Only enrollment, and \$10,000 for a Self Plus one or Self and Family enrollment when you utilize out-of-network services.
 The Self Plus One or Self and Family out-of-pocket maximum must be satisfied by one or more family members before the plan will begin to cover eligible medical expenses at 100%.